rism-digital/muscat-guidelines/default/en/help_best_practices.md

 The same applies for citing secondary literature: if you refer to a publication in a notes field, make sure to also enter it in the field **Bibliographic reference (691)**.

-Conversly, make sure that the relevance of an indexed name or institution is clear, such as through an explanation in a notes field.
+Conversely, make sure that the relevance of an indexed name or institution is clear, such as through an explanation in a notes field.

 #### 2. Citing secondary literature